Frojd/Wagtail-Pipit/{{cookiecutter.project_name}}/README.md

 ## Server requirements

-You can send this list to your hosting provider:
+Based on our preffered Django stack you can send this list to your hosting provider:

 ```
 SSH access (without password)